mvitez/thnets/README.md

 ## Installation

-Requirements for library: OpenBLAS (already part of the library for ARM, ARM64 and x86_64), CuDNN version 4 or 5 if compiled with the CUDNN option, OpenCL if compiled with the OPENCL=1 option, gemmlowp if compiled with the LOWP=1 option.
+Requirements: OpenBLAS (not required if compiled for ARM, ARM64 and x86_64), CuDNN version 4 or 5 if compiled with the CUDNN option, OpenCL if compiled with the OPENCL=1 option, gemmlowp if compiled with the LOWP=1 option, google protobuf is compiled with the ONNX=1 option.
 Check the CUDA and CUDNN directories in the Makefile if using CUDNN.
 Make with "make".
 Install with "(sudo) make install".
 Make options are:
+   * *ONNX* 0 is off, 1 is enable support of ONNX networks
    * *DEBUG* 0 is off, 1 is on
    * *MEMORYDEBUG* 0 checks memory leaks, 1 generates full dump of allocations in memdump.txt
    * *CUDNN* 4 uses CuDNNv4, 5 uses CUDNNv5